Have a merry sustainable Christmas – Part I

 4 Buy ethical Christmas chocolate

-Unfortunately, cocoa production is intrinsically linked with modern day slavery.
+Unfortunately, cocoa production is intrinsically linked with modern-day slavery.
 Especially in some parts of West Africa, cocoa beans are still harvested by children.
-Good news is that some of the big chocolate producers are finally taking measures, sourcing their chocolate in a more ethical way.
-Keep your eyes our for ethical labels on the packaging that guarantee a sustainable supply chain.
-We as consumers do have an influence as every purchase is a small statement.
-Thus, every fairly produced Christmas treat counts to remind the chocolate industry of their responsibility.
+The good news is that some of the big chocolate producers are finally taking measures, sourcing their chocolate more ethically.
+Keep your eyes out for ethical labels on the packaging that guarantee a sustainable supply chain.
+We as consumers do influence as every purchase is a small statement.
+Thus, every fairly produced Christmas treat counts to remind the chocolate industry of its responsibility.

 5 Opt for a sustainable Christmas tree